04 The Miller’s Daughter

 Ahead of the others, Conall pushed the heavy wooden door that had seen many repairs in its day.
 As he walked in, the music and laughter stopped.
 Graybard and Caleb stood behind him, surveying their surroundings.
 The pub held two rooms with tables and chairs scattered across the beaten plank floors.

-With shutters and windows thrown open, fresh cold air found its way inside.
+With shutters and windows thrown open, fresh, crisp air found its way inside.
 Flickering candles lit the iron chandeliers, held in place with pulleys and rope.
 At the back of the second room were doors used by those who served the patrons.

 People dressed in linen and leather turned to face the strangers entering the pub.
 Caleb shut the door behind them before offering a weak salutation.
-A pleasant-looking woman smiled walking toward them.
+A pleasant-looking woman smiled, walking to the newcomers.
 She dressed in white linen, with a fitted bodice laced up the front, and brown kirtle.

 Her red hair was shoulder-length, tied back with lace, framing her rosy complexion.
 Without looking, she waved her hands in the air and shouted, with a hint of an accent, “Mind your peas!
 Play some music!”